Sandara Park: Personal life

 During a promotional visit with 2NE1, Park was caught in the Tohoku earthquake and tsunami that devastated Japan in 2011.
 Feeling unwell, Park had remained on the 34th floor of the hotel she and her members were staying in when the earthquake hit.
-She managed to contact CL using the hotel phone, prompting her to walk up several flights of stairs to rescue her.
+She managed to contact CL using the hotel phone, prompting CL to walk up several flights of stairs to rescue her.
 Assisted by a staff member, they walked down 34 flights and were relocated to a safer location.
-They were included in Fuse's list of '14 Female Friendships In Music' because of the story.
+They were included in Fuse's list of "18 Female Friendships In Music" because of the story.